SUSE/sap_host_exporter/doc/development.md

 ## OBS Packaging

-The CI will automatically publish GitHub releases to SUSE's Open Build Service: to perform a new release, just publish a new GH release or push a git tag.
+The CI will automatically publish GitHub releases to SUSE's Open Build Service: to perform a new release, just publish a new GH release.
 Tags must always follow the [SemVer](https://semver.org/) scheme.

 If you wish to produce an OBS working directory locally, having configured [`osc`](https://en.opensuse.org/openSUSE:OSC) already, you can run:
 ```